jbatson5/SCALE-test/docs/MAVRIC.rst

 mesh planes are shown in :numref:`importance-1` and :numref:`importance-2`.
 Note that there are more planes closer to the detectors.
-Also note that in the *z* dimension, it is quite easy to place mesh planes at every material boundary, but it is a bit harder to do so in the *x* and *y* dimensions due to the curved surfaces.
+Also note that in the *z* dimension, it is quite easy to place mesh planes at every material boundary, but it is a bit more difficult to do so in the *x* and *y* dimensions due to the curved surfaces.
 Users need not worry about getting things perfect—an approximate importance map can still reduce Monte Carlo variances a great deal.
 The meshes used for detector positions 2/5 and